-3.1.
-Systematic approach
+3.1 Systematic approach

 Bibliometric reviews, meta-analyses, and systematic reviews are increasingly being adopted in business and management literature [40].
 Such approaches offer a complementary approach to the more traditional interpretive and qualitative approaches to undertaking a literature review [41].
-Through identifying citation patterns, these systematic literature reviews provide greater levels of objectivity regarding the classifications of publications within particular research fields [42].
-The research methods adopted in this article are rooted in bibliometrics [43], which comprise a set of methods which are arranged to analyze and evaluate research through quantitative analysis of bibliographic data, ordinarily focusing on citation analysis of research outputs.
+Through identifying of citation patterns, these systematic literature reviews provide greater levels of objectivity regarding the classifications of publications within particular research fields [42].
+The research methods adopted in this article are rooted in bibliometrics [43], which comprise a set of methods which are arranged to analyse and evaluate research through quantitative analysis of bibliographic data, ordinarily focusing on citation analysis of research outputs.

-3.2.
-Dataset
+3.2 Dataset

-To undertake our analysis, the three-stage 3-Rs Protocol of Retrieve, Review, and Report was adopted to provide rigor to the enquiry [44].
+To undertake our analysis, the three-stage 3-Rs Protocol of Retrieve, Review and Report was adopted to provide rigor to the enquiry [44].
 Stage one of the 3-R's Protocol is designated Retrieve.
-This was achieved by undertaking a literature search using the Clarivate Analytics Web of Science (WoS) academic database, for the period of time between 2020 and 2023.
-This allowed us to make use of the data from across all 3 years published up until the end of 2023.
-A series of experiments with search terms and search strings resulted in the use of "culture" AND "universit" OR "higher education" AND "COVID-19" OR "Covid-19" in the TOPIC of the publication.
-The use of TOPIC allows WoS to conduct the searches within the publication title, the abstract, and the keywords, within documents registered within the database.
+This was achieved by undertaking a literature search using the Clarivate Analytics Web of Science (WoS) academic database, which for the period of time between 2020 and 2023.
+This allowed us to make use of the data from across all 3 years published up until the end of .
+A series of experimenting with search terms and search strings, resulted in the use of 'culture' AND 'universit' OR 'higher education' AND 'COVID-19' OR 'Covid-19' in the TOPIC of the publication.
+The use of TOPIC allows WoS to conduct the searches within the puplication title, the abstract, and the keywords, within documents registered within the database.
 The search generated 147 journal articles from within the WoS under the independent classifications of Business, Business Finance, Education: Educational Research, Education: Scientific Disciplines, Education: Special, and Management, published in 108 academic journals between 2020 and 2023.
-These 147 journal articles formed the dataset for this study.
+These 147 journal articles for this study.
 Stage two of the 3-Rs Protocol is designated Review.
 Having manually screened the dataset, Table 2 presents the top twenty journals which have published the 147 articles in this dataset.